New Pattern: Dancing Lilies

 Personal Background

-Meghan, as we dive into your story, could you provide a snapshot of who you are and take us on the journey that led you to where you are today?
+Ann, as we dive into your story, could you provide a snapshot of who you are and take us on the journey that led you to where you are today?

 Quilting Journey